Brighten your garden with winter flowering plants

 Hardy annuals

 For instant colour, plant hardy annuals.
 They grow quickly and flowering peaks within weeks.
-As with most flowering plants, removing spent blooms will prolong flowering.
+As with most flowering plants, removing spent blooms will make them flower for a little bit longer.

-Pansies and violas - A winter favourite with a huge variety of colours to choose from.
-Can tolerate part shade.
+A winter favourite with a huge variety of colours to choose from, and as a bonus they can tolerate part shade.

 Perennials